RuntimeConverter/runtimeconverter-lib-docs/README.md

 On Linux, the runtime library links dynamically with php, and so a separate php binary is available for Ubuntu Linux.
 On macOS, dynamic linking was not possible, and so only one native binary is needed for macOS.

+The PHP implementation used is version 7.x.
+To query the exact version number, use the "phpversion" function.

 ## Intended Usage